spryker/spryker-docs/docs/sdk/dev/extend-the-sdk.md

 A *task* is the execution of a very specific function.
 For example, executing an external tool through a CLI call is a task.

-There are two possibilities to define a new task: one based on YAML for simple task definitions, and one based on implementations via PHP and Symfony services for specialized purposes.
+There are two possibilities when it comes to defining a new task: having it be based on YAML for simple task definitions, or an implementation via PHP and Symfony services for specialized purposes.

 ### Implementation via YAML definition

-YAML-based tasks need to fulfill a defined structure so you can execute them from the SDK.
+YAML based tasks need to fulfill a defined structure so you can execute them from the SDK.
 The command defined in the YAML definition can have [placeholders](#implement-placeholders) that you need to define in the placeholder section.
 Each placeholder needs to map to one [value resolver](#add-a-value-resolver).

 Add the definition for your task in `<path>/Task/<name>.yaml`: